U.S. Trade and Investment Visas

 The E-1 “treaty trader” and E-2 “treaty investor” visas are non-immigrant visas, which are not subject to annual caps and are most typically obtained through consular processing at a U.S. embassy or consulate abroad.
 However, they may also be applied for directly within the United States.

-To qualify for the E-1 or E-2, your home country must have a “qualifying treaty” with the United States.
+To qualify for the E-1 or E-2 visa, your home country must have a “qualifying treaty” with the United States.
 With an E-1 visa, your primary purpose is to carry on substantial trade, between the United States and your home country.
-To qualify for the E-2, your purpose must be: to direct business operations in which you have invested; or active investment of a substantial amount of capital into your business.
+To qualify for the E-2 visa, your purpose must be: to direct business operations in which you have invested; or active investment of a substantial amount of capital into your business.

 Substantial capital is a term that is best defined by the unique business situation to establish a viable entity.
-Teplen Law Group, PLLC, has had significant success in drafting business models to qualify as “substantial” with minimization of risk capital.
+NY Immigration Attorneys at Teplen Law Group, PLLC, have had significant success in drafting business models to qualify as “substantial” with minimization of risk capital.

 Note: Physicians who are currently in the United States on a J-1 visa may be able to circumvent the two-year home-country requirement — without obtaining a J-1 waiver — by meeting the requirements of the E-2 investor visa.

 Both the E-1 and E-2 visas are valid for three (3) and five (5) years respectively but may be renewed as many times as you would like as long as the trade or investment requirements are met in two (2) year increments.

 EB-5 Immigrant Investor